 Tennis coach Marcin Bieniek, founder of Enjoy Tennis Blog, explains how to make the most out of your practice sessions to bring your playing skills to the next level.
-Marcin is currently looking for new career opportunities, so if you are interested in cooperation, you can contact him via his personal website.

 We all understand that practice is necessary to improve in any area.
 Tennis is no different.
 If players want to get to a higher level and play better week by week, they have to spend many hours on the court to develop different aspects of the game.
 However, practice sessions and the pace of progress differ from one player to another.

 The number of training sessions in the weekly schedule should be different at the beginner and advanced level.
 If too much practice is done at improper level, player’s body can get injured because of lack of preparation for this amount of work.
 The same happens with drills.
 If we try to copy the exercises that Serena Williams or Naomi Osaka perform on a daily basis, while we still struggle with consistency from the baseline, it can result in creating faulty technical habits.
 This can lead to many unforced errors and ruin your motivation to put your best effort in the next weeks of training.